 Configure and check that the agent has been properly activated as shown in the following sections of this article.

 The default configuration is adequate for most installs.
-This includes a block list of known remote execution vulnerable classes and a allow list of packages where deserialization of trusted data should be relatively safe.
+This configuration includes a blocklist of known remote run vulnerable classes and an allowlist of packages where deserialization of trusted data is safe.

 The firewall configuration is dynamic, and can be changed at any time by:

 You can also reach the configuration page directly by accessing the URL at: